FluxML/Flux.jl/docs/src/reference/training/enzyme.md

 [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl) is a new package for automatic differentiation.
 Like Zygote.jl, calling `gradient(f, x)` causes it to hooks into the compiler and transform code that is executed while calculating `f(x)`, in order to produce code for `∂f/∂x`.
-But it does so much later in the optimisation process (on LLVM instead of Julia's untyped IR).
+But it does so much later in the optimisation process (on LLVM instead of Julia's untyped IR) which you can [read about here](https://proceedings.nips.cc/paper/2020/file/9332c513ef44b682e9347822c2e457ac-Paper.pdf)].
 It needs far fewer custom rules than Zygote/ChainRules, and in particular is able to support mutation of arrays.

 Flux now builds in support for this, using Enzyme's own `Duplicated` type.